 IBM i programs have a setting when compiled that controls the user profile that will be used for security reasons when that program runs.
-You may think that your security configuration is all set and that you've made a final determination as to which users are allowed to have access to what objects on your system.
-But, if a program on your system is compiled with the USRPRF attribute set to *OWNER, then all your preparation work may be out the window.
+Programs compiled with the USRPRF attribute set to *OWNER are a potential security risk.

 The USRPRF parameters for most program compilation commands is set to a default value of *USER on most systems.
-This is the way it comes from the factory although it is easy for the default setting to be changed.
-When programs are compiled with the *USER setting, then you can count on your object security setup to provide the proper control over access to objects on your system.
-When this gets changed, however, then the access controls are based on the owner of the compiled *PGM object and not on the user profile of the person that is running the *PGM object.
-(Note: This also applies to *SQLPKG and *SRVPGM objects, but for the purposes of this article, I'm just referring to all of these generically as "programs".)
+Programs compiled with the *USER setting rely on your object security configuration to provide access control.
+When this parameter changes, access controls are based on the owner of the compiled *PGM object and not on the user profile of the person that is running the *PGM object.

 This situation is called adopted authority.
 There are lots of good reasons why you would want to do this.
-For example, you may have a CL program that creates backups of your system that is run by your night operator.
-You may not want your night operator's user profile to have all object authority, so you compile the CL program under a user profile that does have all object authority with the USRPRF parameter set to *OWNER.
-Then, when the night operator runs the backup, it goes off without a hitch.
+For example, a backup program that is run by a night operator.
+You may not want your night operator's user profile to have all object authority, so you compile the backup program under a user profile that does have all object authority with the USRPRF parameter set to *OWNER.
 While the backup is running, it has access to the objects needed to complete the backup but the night operator profile is still restricted.
 A lot of third party software developers use this technique to make sure that their programs can run without authority problems.

 To make sure that your security is not being compromised by adopted authority issues, you should do a periodic review of programs that use this technique.

-When you've identified a program that needs to be changed, you don't need to recompile to make the change.
-A simple Change Program command will work in most instances.
+If you identify a program that needs to change, you don't need to recompile.
 Use the following command to change from adopted authority to user authority:

 CHGPGM PGM(MYLIB/MYPGM) USRPRF(*USER)